 \subsection{Methods}

 We consider the problem of efficient physical circuits to enact logical gates addressably.
-There are two trivial ways to make addressable gates: the first is to decode, apply the gate, then re-encode, and the second is to use a product of smaller codes which admit transversal gates.
+There are two trivial ways to make addressable gates: the first is to decode, apply the gate, then re-encode, and the second is to use a collection of independent codes which admit transversal gates.

 The first trivial method is problematic because it is not fault tolerant.
 The quantum state is unprotected after decoding.
 Thus, we consider gate sets that will not alter the distance of code.
 We take three approaches for this: first, 1-local circuits (i.e., circuits built from single-qubit gates); second, circuits made of SWAPs or other permutations; third, circuits made from a depth-1 CNOT or CZ circuit.